 Finally, the obtained point source inventories and maps of the three different groups should be combined.
 It is therefore recommended to compile the different data sets based on the same sector classification.
-In principle any classification can be chosen initially, however, it is advisable to consider the categories required under different reporting obligations when compiling the point source emission data.
-The derived point source datasets should be structured such that it is possible to differentiate point source emissions into the relevant reporting sectors.
+In principle any classification can be chosen initially, however, it is advisable to consider the categories required under different reporting obligations when compiling the point source emission data such as Annex I of the E-PRTR Regulation.
+The derived point source datasets should be structured such that it is possible to differentiate point source emissions into the relevant reporting sectors and to identify the methods and/or sources used to compile the data.

-According to E-PRTR regulations, point source emissions have to be reported in categories covering 65 economic activities within 9 different industrial sectors.
+According to the E-PRTR Regulation, point source emissions have to be reported in categories covering 65 economic activities within 9 different industrial sectors.
 In order to allow computation of diffuse emissions, the E-PRTR or equivalent national LPS emission data will however need to be reconciled with the national totals and sectoral definitions in the inventory as reported under CLRTAP.
-Hereto, the data will need to be classified into process or Nomenclature For Reporting (NFR) categories (see section 3.2).
-Therefore it might be advisable to model and/or estimate non reported emissions (group 2 and 3) using the E-PRTR and/or NFR categories as well.
+So the data will need to be classified into process or Nomenclature For Reporting (NFR) categories (see section 3.2).
+Therefore it might be advisable to model and/or estimate non-reported emissions (Group 2 and 3) using the E-PRTR and/or NFR categories as well.
 Also, it might be worth to consider any other national or international uses, before deciding on the sector classification.
-The following link maps different classifications from the various reporting obligations:
+The CEIP website provides a spreadsheet of reporting formats which maps different classifications from the various reporting obligations: